 Substance Abuse Intensive Outpatient Program (SAIOP)

 Several individuals have experienced issues with using substances during some point in their lives.
 There is good news however.
 Many individuals with a substance use disorder (SUD) could benefit from treatment regardless of how difficult their problem may present.
-Gaining insight on your addicition could be crucial in your journey toward recovery.
+Gaining insight on your addiction could be crucial in your journey toward recovery.
 The Empowering Families SAIOP is here to assist you!
-Please contact Dr. Dan Price or Bill Carter (SAIOP Coordinator) at 434.971.8454.
+Please contact Dr. Dan Price at 434.971.8454.
 These calls are confidential.

 Outpatient Therapy - Private Practice